Backpacking Twin Lakes Oregon: 5 Incredible Hikes You’ll Love!

 Twin Lakes Trail #573 is another popular trail in the Bull of the Woods Wilderness, offering a 5.7-mile out-and-back hike with moderate elevation gain.
 This trail connects Bagby Hot Springs Trail #544 and Mother Lode Trail #558, passing through old-growth alpine forest and offering several well-established campsites on the northwest shore of Upper Twin Lake.

-See also Discover the Top 5 Twin Lakes WI Stores for Unbeatable Deals
+See also Discover the 5 Best Restaurants Near Twin Lakes Iowa for a Delightful Meal

 Trail Specification Details